mattywentworth/sunlight-trades/README.md

 If you decide to purchase Apple again in the future, you'll see a log of all of your prior confidence levels and investment theses.
 This extra accountability will help you make decisions more consistently and based off of more sound information.

 And it will help you avoid fabricating stories.
 Maybe you invested in Palantir in 2022, and you're sitting on a 10x return.
 It would be easy to tell yourself that you're an investing wizard.
 But what if you could check your Sunlight Trades account and see that the only reason you bought it was because people on Reddit were saying it was the next big thing.
 You didn't know anything about the company.
 You just didn't want to feel any FOMO if it happened to take off.

+As long as you provide honest input, Sunlight Trades helps you understand what's really driving your investment decisions.
+That way you can more reliably repeat what you're doing right and avoid repeating what you're doing wrong.

 ## Technologies